Manon of the Spring (1952 film): Part one: Manon of the Spring

-In a small Provençal village, gendarmes search for Manon, a young woman who lives with her ailing mother in the surrounding hills, where she scrapes out a living by herding goats and poaching.
-The Mayor and a group of locals explain Manon's story to the village's young and recently arrived schoolteacher.
-Manon is the daughter of a hunchbacked farmer who died two years earlier: she is nicknamed "Manon of the springs" after her father, known as "the hunchback of the springs" because he kept looking in vain for springs that would irrigate his land, using a dowsing rod.
+In a small Provençal village, gendarmes search for Manon, a young woman who lives with her ailing mother in the hills, scraping out a living through goat herding and poaching.
+The Mayor and a group of locals explain her history to the newly arrived schoolteacher.
+Manon is the daughter of a hunchbacked farmer who died two years earlier.
+She is nicknamed "Manon of the Springs" after her father, who used a dowsing rod in a futile search for water to irrigate his land.

-The hunchback was considered a foreigner in the village, even though he was the son of Florette, a local woman, who had later left to marry a man from another village.
-Her son eventually came to the village after inheriting there a farm from his uncle.
-Several villagers comment that the hunchback was the victim of an injustice, and that this may have been averted if they had known at the time that he was Florette's son and was therefore "from the village" on his mother's side.
-Le Papet ('the grandfather'), the surly village elder who as a young man had unsuccessfully proposed to Florette, argues that since she had married outside the village, she was "no longer from around here" and that marrying a stranger is what caused her son to be hunchbacked.
-After the hunchback died, his land was bought by a local farmer, Ugolin.
-Manon is disliked by the local women, who accuse her of being a witch.
+The hunchback was considered an outsider, even though his mother, Florette, was a local woman who had married into a neighboring village.
+Her son eventually returned after inheriting his uncle's farm.
+Several villagers remark that the hunchback suffered an injustice—one that might have been avoided had they realized he was Florette's son and, therefore, one of their own.
+However, Le Papet ("the grandfather"), a surly elder who had unsuccessfully courted Florette in his youth, argues that her marriage to a stranger revoked her village status and caused her son’s deformity.
+After the hunchback's death, his land was bought by Ugolin, a local farmer.
+Meanwhile, local women dislike Manon, even accusing her of witchcraft.

-In the heights, Manon encounters a friend of hers, an old woman called Baptistine, who is casting a curse on the village because her husband's grave was removed for administrative reasons.
-Manon is arrested and brought to the village.
-She is accused of wounding a young man, Polyte, and of stealing melons from Ugolin's farm.
-The chief gendarme improvises an informal public trial to determine whether she can be charged.
-The schoolteacher stands up for Manon whom he calls a victim of bigotry and superstition.
-Manon explains that Polyte tried to sexually assault her, so she fought him back.
-Ugolin also defends Manon and says that he gave the melons to her.
-Manon is let free.
+Up in the hills, Manon meets her friend Baptistine, an old woman cursing the village because her husband's grave was relocated for administrative reasons.
+Soon after, Manon is arrested and brought to the village, accused of wounding a young man named Polyte and stealing melons from Ugolin's farm.
+To determine if charges can be filed, the chief gendarme improvises an informal, public trial.
+The schoolteacher stands up for Manon, calling her a victim of bigotry and superstition.
+Manon explains that Polyte attempted to sexually assault her and that she merely defended herself.
+Ugolin also speaks in her defense, claiming he gave her the melons willingly, and Manon is set free.